May 19, 2026 Hayden Williams

 Thailand Extreme Fest 2026 Recap: Cable Wakeboard & Wakeskate Wraps Up in Pattaya (Apr 24-26) - Wake Parks Thailand blog, wakeboarding in Bangkok, Phuket and across Thailand

 If you follow Thai cable wakeboarding at all, the last weekend of April was the one to pay attention to.
-Thailand Extreme Fest 2026 ran from April 24 to 26 across multiple venues in Pattaya, and for the first time the stakes were higher than just national ranking points - riders also fought for spots on Thailand's national team ahead of the 2026 Asian Games in Aichi-Nagoya, Japan.
+Thailand Extreme Fest 2026 ran from April 24 to 26 across multiple venues in Pattaya, with the cable wakeboard and wakeskate finals on April 25 and 26.
+For the first time the stakes were higher than just national ranking points - riders also fought for spots on Thailand's national team ahead of the 2026 Asian Games in Aichi-Nagoya, Japan.

 The event was organised by the Thailand Extreme Sports Association (TESA) in cooperation with Pattaya City and carried IWWF sanctioning for the Cable Wakeboard and Wakeskate disciplines.
 Around 370 athletes from across the country plus regional international competitors took part.